pavedroad-io/blueprints/microservices/ga/datamgr/README.md

   Choose a command run in films:

-  compile         Compile the binary. clean           Remove dep, vendor, binary(s), and execute go clean build           Build the binary for linux / mac x86 and amd deploy          Deploy image to repository and k8s cluster install         Install packages or main check           Start services and execute static code analysis and tests show-coverage   Show go code coverage in browser
+  compile         Compile the binary. clean           Remove dep, vendor, binary(s), and executes go clean build           Build the binary for linux / mac x86 and amd deploy          Deploy image to repository and k8s cluster deploy-debug    Deploy image to the k8s cluster in headless debug mode deploy-down     Delete and cleanup deployment from the k8s cluster dev-mode        Start deployment in debug mode, watch for file changes and perform a live update tilt-up         Start service using Tilt UI tilt-down       Stop and cleanup a Tilt service install         Install packages or main check           Start services and execute static code analysis and tests show-coverage   Show go code coverage in browser